panther99/CodeChallenges/README.md

 # CodeChallenges

-This is the source code for the series of articles Mental gymnastic in C#.
+This is the source code for the series of articles *Mental gymnastics with C#*.